MarcusJohnson91/FoundationIO/README.md

 **BitIO:**
 ========
 * BitIO (Pronounced Bit Eye Oh) is a library for Reading, and Writing bits (and all the tasks associated with doing so, like swapping byte and bit order, etc).
-* BitIO is designed for and tested on 64 bit CPUs (ARM64 and AMD64 to be specific), 32 bit OSes and CPUs are not tested, and never will be.
+* BitIO is designed for and tested on 64 bit CPUs (ARM64 and AMD64 to be specific), 32 bit operating systems and CPUs are not tested, and never will be.
-* I've gone to great lengths to make sure BitIO is as fast as it can be, my bit readers and writers are generic functions to move branching to compile time instead of runtime for exmaple.
+* I've gone to great lengths to make sure BitIO is as fast as it can be, my bit readers and writers are generic functions to move branching to compile time instead of runtime for example.
 * Also, I've tried keeping BitIO modern, minimalist, and easy to use. we require C99, along with a preprocessor that supports _Generic programming.
 * BitIO is compatible with C++ through the C API, there are no wrappers because there's really no point in adding the additional baggage.
 * Currently, there's no stable API, let alone ABI.
 I break shit constantly to keep it easy to use.